MaksimArtemev/Ticket-System/README.md

    + npm run eject
      + Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!
-+ inside the App.js file make a fetch request to the backend to show the message
++ inside the App.jsx file make a fetch request to the backend to show the message
 + Delete the .git folder inside the client folder to prevent any conflicts during the deployment process, also delete .gitignore
 ###### + Setting-up Root folder for Deployment
 + Create package.json file for the root folder - npm init -y